Frank

 Stebbings writes

-the time, I for a long while shared a top floor flat over Maitland
+At the time, I for a long while shared a top floor flat

 Producer).

-also sang (although poorly) at the Monde Marie and the Chez Paree.
+I also sang (although poorly) at the Monde Marie and the

 Dave

-beautifully (Kumbaya) and looking sexy, Arthur Toms was there,
+and looking sexy, Arthur Toms was there, and

-and also a tall ginger haired and bearded guy who sang a variety
+also a tall ginger haired and bearded guy who sang a

-of folk and tried other stuff including semi flamenco from memory.
+variety of folk and tried other stuff including semi

-remember my first seeing TV in a cafe somewhere near the bus terminal
+I remember my first seeing TV in a cafe somewhere near

 Josh